benjamin-maynard/ios-usage-prometheus-exporter/README.md

 # ios-usage-prometheus-exporter

 ios-usage-prometheus-exporter is a Prometheus Exporter, written in Golang that allows metrics from certain actions in iOS 13 to be exported into Prometheus.
-It centers around a HTTP RESTful API, that can be called using the new Shortcuts application available in iOS 13 based on certain triggers.
+It centres around a HTTP RESTful API, that can be called using the new Shortcuts application available in iOS 13 based on certain triggers.
 Metrics are exported via the `/metrics` endpoint, that listens on a different port to the main API.

 It operates in a very similar fashion to Prometheus Pushgateway, however, due to the fact that Pushgateway is only "vaguely REST-like", the iOS `Get Contents of URL` doesn't play nicely with it.
 It also has no authentication which makes it challenging to expose externally (which is essential for a roaming iOS device).